AlaskaAirlines/ods-toast/README.md

 | toaster.css | CSS | @alaskaairux/ods-toast/dist/toaster.css |
 | toaster.scss | Sass | @alaskaairux/ods-toast/dist/toaster.scss |

+### Orion Icons dependency

+The \<ods-toast> custom element has a dependency on the Orion Icons library.
+Be sure to read the [Icons tokens install instructions](https://github.com/AlaskaAirlines/OrionIcons#icon-styles) for additional styling support.

 ### Design Token CSS Custom Property dependency

 The use of any ODS Component has a dependency on the [ODS Design Tokens (npm install)](https://www.npmjs.com/package/@alaskaairux/orion-design-tokens).
 See repository and API information [here](https://github.com/AlaskaAirlines/OrionDesignTokens).